 In November 2011, Netherlands psychologist Diederik Stapel was accused of publishing “several dozen” articles with falsified data.
 For example, one article . . . → Read More: New case of scientific fraud

 We woke up last Friday (in Oz) and Thursday (in the US).
 As usual, we scanned a selection of online newspapers, magazines and blogs: “Eurozone crisis will cost world’s poorest countries $238bn“ blared the UK Guardian (once known as the Manchester Grauniad because of its typographic lapses).
 Really, not $237 billion or $239 billion?
-Perhaps this was . . . → Read More: Bad numbers are bad news
+Perhaps . . . → Read More: Bad numbers are bad news

 The present bloggers, together with Francisco Aragon Artacho (University of Newcastle, Australia) and Peter Borwein (Simon Fraser University, Canada, and Jonathan Borwein’s brother), have just completed the paper Tools for visualizing real numbers: Planar number walks.